 Fortunately, the large TifEagle greens are not too drastic since this layout is challenging enough as it is.
 Fallen Oak is like no resort course you have ever played.
 Tough as nails but so darn memorable.

-Dave Finn is our Canadian Correspondent.
-To follow his golf travel adventures, visit www.golftravelandleisure.com
+To follow Dave Finn's golf travel adventures, visit www.golftravelandleisure.com